wlee88/cheesus/README.md

 ## 👋 Questions?
-- Leave me a Github issue and i'll answer when i can.
+ [Submit an issue](https://github.com/wlee88/cheesus/issues) and i'll answer when i can.